Paulson adds to tourism portfolio in Puerto Rico with new hotel investment

-NEW YORK, July 23 (Reuters) - Hedge fund Paulson & Co is adding to its stable of luxury hotels in Puerto Rico by investing about $20 million to buy and renovate the San Juan Beach Hotel in Condado, the island’s Department of Commerce and Economic Development said Thursday.
+NEW YORK (Reuters) - Hedge fund Paulson & Co is adding to its stable of luxury hotels in Puerto Rico by investing about $20 million to buy and renovate the San Juan Beach Hotel in Condado, the island’s Department of Commerce and Economic Development said Thursday.

 Paulson & Co, run by hedge fund manager John Paulson, plans to transform the property into a luxury boutique hotel.
 The 96-room hotel had filed bankruptcy earlier this year, listing a debt of nearly $1 million in room taxes to the Puerto Rico Tourism Co.